Codepath-Team-29/DuoCards/readme.md

 # Plan

 Summary
-- recommend users music based on,
+- recommend users random music based on genre.

 1. Configure the spotify API ~ one person to do this
    - Elian / Allen